luttje/Key2Joy/Docs/Api/Logic/App.Command.md

 # `App.Command` (`AppCommand`)

-Execute a command in this app
+Execute a command in this app.

-TODO: Make commands Enumerations and show those in the docs.
+See the [AppCommand Enumeration](../Enumerations/AppCommand.md) for a list of available commands.

 ## Parameters